-The second option agreement, comprising 5 exploration and mining concessions, requires escalating annual payments totalling US\$555,000 over 4 years.
-There are no expenditure commitments and the vendor will retain a 1% NSR which can be purchased by a total of US\$5,000,000.
+There are no expenditure commitments and the vendor will retain a 1% net smelter royalty ("NSR") which can be purchased by a total of US\$5,000,000.

 El Zanjon Project, Argentina

 On July 31, 2019, the Company announced that it had entered into an option agreement to earn up to 100% of the El Zanjon Gold and Silver Project ("El Zanjon") in Santa Cruz Province, Argentina.
 The project covers approximately 600 square km within the Deseado Massif gold and silver district.